Azure/azure-sdk-for-js/sdk/test-utils/recorder/GUIDELINES.md

   - Tests hit the live-service
   - Nock/Nise are leveraged for recording the request-responses for future use
   - If recordings are already present, forces re-recording
-- Else If TEST_MODE = "playback",
+- Else If TEST_MODE = "live",
-  - Existing recordings are used
-- Else
   - Tests hit the live-service, we don't record the requests/responses
+- Else If TEST_MODE = "playback" (or if the TEST_MODE is neither "record" nor "live"),
+  - Existing recordings are played back as responses to the HTTP requests in the tests

 Add `@azure/test-utils-recorder` as a devDependency of your sdk.